Thomasaujoux/web-scraping/README.md

 The subject is the automation and enrichment with web-crawling and web-scraping tools of a database that is maintained and fed by hand by a team of 7 people.
 This is the first time INRAE has used these algorithms.

-WARNING: Web scraping is illegal and what was done in this project must not be reproduced.
-However, in the context of my internship at a research institute, Web Scraping is legal.
-I am therefore sharing the content of my code to help other research institutes and not to encourage illegal Web scraping.

 ## II) Context

 ### Oqali